thickiran/garden-furniture-store/README.md

 # Jardin Privé

 A modern e-commerce website for premium garden furniture built with Vite, React, and TypeScript.
-Inspired by the design of fabco.com.tr with a focus on clean aesthetics and user experience.

 ## Features